JulienHermans/hello-world/README.md

 Hi peeps,

-test 5
+last test of the night
-yes test 5 for jenkins integration
+yes test 7 for jenkins integration